 Using a fitness band to monitor your daily steps is a good starting point.
 There are now loads of options to choose from catering for all budgets.

-From the cheap as chips Misfit Flash to the wallet-bashing Fitbit Surge, fitness trackers encourage you to gradually increase the number of steps you take each by adding in short walks when you would take another option.
+From the cheap as chips Xiaomi Mi Band 2 to the wallet-bashing Fitbit Surge, fitness trackers encourage you to gradually increase the number of steps you take each by adding in short walks when you would take another option.
 Walk the escalator, take the stairs where possible or stroll to the next bus stop.
 All of these will help to improve your base fitness so that when you do start to run you're far better prepared.

 Sign up for a race